D&D Naming Conventions by Race: Complete Reference Guide

 Given names feature bouncy, stop-consonant patterns (b, d, k, p) combined with playful vowels that create names like Dimble, Bimpnottin, and Namfoodle.
 Clan names tend to be shorter and more grounded (Nackle, Beren, Scheppen), while nicknames range from whimsical to descriptive (Stumbleduck, Sparklegem).
 Rock gnomes favor names that sound industrious and inventive, while forest gnomes prefer softer, nature-adjacent options.

-These gnome names showcase the playful, multi-component naming system unique to D&D gnomes.
+These gnome names show the playful, multi-component naming system used by D&D gnomes.
 Each entry explains the whimsical conventions behind gnomish given names, clan names, and the beloved nickname accumulation tradition.

 Dimble Nackle Timbers

 Dimble uses the bouncy, stop-consonant pattern ("d-m-b-l") that gives gnome names their energetic, playful quality.
-Gnomes in D&D collect multiple names throughout life—a birth name, a clan name, and numerous nicknames—and Nackle Timbers layers clan identity with a descriptive element reflecting a connection to woodlands.
+Gnomes in D&D collect multiple names throughout life: a birth name, a clan name, and numerous nicknames.
+Nackle Timbers layers clan identity with a descriptive element tied to woodlands.

 Waywocket Sparklegem

-Waywocket is a quintessential female gnome name with the elaborate, whimsical compound structure that distinguishes gnome naming from all other D&D races.
-Sparklegem follows the gnomish convention of creating surnames from [Sensory Quality]+[Material], reflecting their fascination with gems, gadgets, and the natural world.
+Waywocket is a classic female gnome name with the elaborate, whimsical compound structure that sets gnome naming apart from other D&D races.
+Sparklegem follows the gnomish convention of creating surnames from [Sensory Quality]+[Material], tied to their fascination with gems, gadgets, and the natural world.

 Ellywick Garrick Stumbleduck